YashdalfTheGray/hue-remote/docs/api.md

 ### `POST /api/protocols/<protocol_name>`

 This command runs the specified protocol.
 This operation will happen sequentially, changing the lights one by one, starting at the first light id encountered in the object.

+## Scenes

+Use these endpoints to interact with the Hue scenes stored on the bridge.

+### `GET /api/scenes`

+Get a list of all the scenes stored on the bridge including some of the details about each.

+### `GET /api/scenes/<scene_id>`

+Get more details on a specific scene, including the light states involved in it.

+### `DELETE /api/scenes/<scene_id>`

+Delete a scene from the Hue bridge.

+### `POST /api/scenes/<scene_id>`

+Apply a particular scene to the lights involved.
+Basically takes the contents of the `lightstates` object and sends the states to the corresponding light ids.